Technicalities

 Dispatch from nerdland

 Ars Technica reports that Microsoft has just released (or re-released, sort of) the MS-DOS Editor that shipped in 1991 with MS-DOS 5.0.
 I used that version of MS-DOS, and remember it pretty fondly, even though by then I was mostly using Macs.
-And I even remember the editor, which in those days was just called Continue reading
+And I even remember the editor, which in those days was just called… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.